cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 You should consider to lower the resources required by your pipeline.
 This will avoid the costs of allocating more resources than needed and will let you complete your analysis in a shorter time when resources are limited.
-Take a look at `Lowering pipeline requirements`_ documentation section.
+Take a look at :ref:`dynamic-allocation-resources` documentation section.